A Free Family Devotional to Build Christ-Centered Family Culture

-To build a strong family culture, you need to reinforce and honor the things that matter most to your family.
+To build a strong family culture, you need to reinforce and honor the things that matter in family celebrations.
 The practice of celebrating as a family is a key way to do this.
-Celebrations create space to connect as a family and engage joyfully.
+Family celebrations create space to connect as a family and engage joyfully.
 First, you need to identify your areas of opportunity and then you can begin to brainstorm ideas.

 The key moments in each family member’s life are often a common starting point for family celebrations and traditions.
 If you already use some of these strategies, look for ways you can go deeper in these celebrations to connect them more closely to your family culture.

-How your family gives is a key reflection of its culture and values, so adding family celebrations specific to your giving habits reinforces the role of being generous in your family culture.
+How your family gives is a key reflection of its mission and values, so adding family celebrations specific to your giving habits reinforces the role of being generous in your family.

 Our core belief is that legacy is what you live now.
 You shouldn’t have to wait until eulogies to see if you made an impact, so using celebrations that recognize building legacies will help your family catch a glimpse of the vision of what you are achieving together.